r-scheele/rego_builder/docs.md

          ]
       ]}
    ```
-   Update existing policy by name
+   PUT `/policies/{policy_name}` Update existing policy by name
    ============
-   PUT - This request method is used to update a specific policy by name.
+   This request method is used to update a specific policy by name.
 The response will be a policy object conforming to the pydantic model `Policy`. <br />
    Example response body: <br />
    ```json
    {"status": 200, "message": "Updated successfully"}
    ```

-   Delete existing policy by name
+   DELETE `/policies/policy_name}` Delete existing policy by name
    ============
-   DELETE - This request method is used to delete a specific policy by name
+   This request method is used to delete a specific policy by name
    Example response body: <br />
    ```json
    {"status": 200, "message": "Policy deleted successfully"}